avwsolutions/elastic-kibana-training-material/labs/06-StackAdministration/README.md

 Now open an Incognito browser and login into Kibana with your test user called `testuser1`.
 Now explore and look if all dashboards are working as expected.

-### Exercise 2 - Creating a Simple Machine Learing job
+## Exercise 2 - Creating a Simple Machine Learning job

 This exercise you are going to create a `simple` ML Job.
 Just follow the steps below to create it using `kibana_sample_data_logs` data set.
+Additionally we have the [original job](./content/anomaly_detection_jobs.json) available.

 - Open Kibana
 - Click Machine Learning under Analytics